 Skip to Content

-These are the 5 Tips I use when Hanging Art.
-By following these simple tips, you will avoid making mistakes that result in multiple holes in your walls.
+By following these simple tips, you will avoid making mistakes that result in costly damage to your walls.

-Number 1 – Know what is considered the proper height to hang your art is the first step to avoid making mistakes.
+Knowing what is considered the proper height to hang your art is the first step to avoiding making mistakes.

 Tools to Hang Art

-• Measure the height of your art including the frame.
+After gathering all your tools, begin by measuring the height of your art, including the frame.

-However, should the painting have two hangers and no wire, place a mark at the exact center of each hanger.
-I then place my marked tape over the piece of tape I have leveled on the wall.
+However, should the picture frame have two hangers and no wire, place a mark at the exact center of each hanger.

 Example.
 The horizontal tape is exactly where the top of the frame will go.
 The dot indicates the position of the hanger on the back of the frame.
 The vertical tape is cut the exact length from the top of the frame to the bottom of the hanger.
 Place your nail or screw exactly at the bottom of the tape where it is marked.